 The marble tiled bathroom was large with a lovely luxurious feel to it.
 Any hotel that still provides a bathtub receives high marks in my opinion because there is just nothing better than a long soak in a tub after a day of sightseeing!
 The bathtub at this Hyatt was spectacular and also had a glass enclosed rain shower.

-The amenities provided were from the June Jacobs Spa Collection, Green Tea and Cucumber.
+The amenities provided were from the June Jacobs Spa Collection, Green Tea and Cucumber, one of my personal favorites of all hotels.
 The collection is made from the best botanical ingredients around the world using a blend of antioxidant white, red and green tea extracts.
 They smell delightful and are a huge step up from the awful Portico products which have just recently been replaced by Hyatt.
 The June Jacobs amenities are provided in all of the rooms at the Grand Hyatt and not limited to the suites.

 The bedroom was large and spacious with a view towards the Bosphorus.

 The bedroom also had a flat screen TV, a chaise sofa, and room darkening curtains.
 The minibar is located in the television credenza in the bedroom as well and contained an assortment of beer, juices, and snacks.

 Overall, the bed was extremely comfortable, and the suite was lovely – spacious, airy and quite pleasant to relax in during the evenings.